-More than 3,000 people attend the Share Walk annually to remember their precious babies and raise awareness for this cause.
+More than 3,000 people attend the Share Walk for Remembrance and Hope annually to remember their precious babies and raise awareness for this cause.
 Join our Share Walk in 2022, virtually or in person, or in a community near you.

-Four times each year, our local partner Baue Funeral Home holds a burial free of charge every year for families that have lost their baby before 20 weeks.
+Four times each year, our local partner Baue Funeral Home holds a burial free of charge for families that have lost their baby before 20 weeks.
 Share hosts several remembrance events throughout the year, recognizing families' ongoing need to honor their babies.